-How do you make furniture for your dolls if you are not allowed to buy any from a store.
-Well if you are an unschooler you google it and find a video on YouTube just like Huggs did.
-She not only found “How To” video oh how to make these bed she talked her Grandpa and Granny into helping her.
+How do you make furniture for your dolls if you are not allowed to buy any from a store?
+Well if you are an Unschooler you google it and find a video on YouTube just like Hugs did.
+She not only found a “How To” video on how to make these beds she talked her Grandpa and Granny into helping her.

-This week was Huggs 10th birthday and my parents were able to meet us in Michigan.
-We attended a wedding, and visited with lots of family while we were there.
-We had a lot of fun catching up with family, shooting the bow and arrow, shooting fireworks, playing in the water and eating cake!
+This week was Hug’s 10th birthday and my parents were able to meet us in Michigan.
+We attended a wedding and visited lots of families while we were there.
+We had a lot of fun catching up with family, shooting the bow and arrow, shooting fireworks, playing in the water, and eating cake!

-To get started making her Monster High beds she came up with a list of supplies, cost that she wanted to spend and we headed to the craft store.
-Once her and Grandpa had all the supplies they watched the youtube video several times and got to work.
-After she finished she got to work on side tables, miniature beds, and miniature chairs and books for her animals.
+To get started making her Monster High beds she came up with a list of supplies, and costs that she wanted to spend and we headed to the craft store.
+Once she and Grandpa had all the supplies they watched the youtube video several times and got to work.
+After she finished she got to work on side tables, miniature beds, miniature chairs, and books for her animals.
 I must say the end result was very impressive and will be played with more and loved more than a store-bought bed.

 This is why I love Unschooling and love what we are teaching our kids.
 Unschooled/homeschooled kids are learning to be independent, creative, and inquisitive young adults.
-She came up with an idea, figured out how to accomplish her idea and then followed though and made an amazing pieces of furniture, chairs, pillows, books and sleeping bag for her monster High Dolls and animals.
+She came up with an idea, figured out how to accomplish her idea, and then followed through and made amazing pieces of furniture, chairs, pillows, books, and sleeping bags for her monster High Dolls and animals.

 You must log in to post a comment.